MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

 title: Anatomy of a DSRI application
 ---

-This page will present you how an applications is typically built using an OpenShift template.
+This page will present you how an applications is typically built using an **OpenShift template**.
 There are other ways to describe applications on OpenShift cluster (here the DSRI), such as Helm or Operators.
 But OpenShift templates are the easiest and quickest way to build an application that can be deployed from the DSRI web UI catalog in a few clicks, and by providing a few parameters.

-You will need to have a basic understanding of what a docker container is to fully understand this tutorial, and not be afraid to read to YAML files.
-YAML is a human-friendly format to read and write configuration files, it's just about objects and arrays, like JSON, but easy to read.
+It is better to have a basic understanding of what a docker container is to fully understand this walkthrough, but it should already gives a good idea of the different objects deployed with each DSRI application.

-We will use the template used to deploy JupyterLab as example, and we will describe the goal, importance and caveats of each parts.
+We will use the template used to deploy JupyterLab as example, and we will describe the goal, importance and caveats of each parts of the application definition.
 Checkout the [complete JupyterLab template here](https://github.com/MaastrichtU-IDS/dsri-documentation/blob/master/applications/templates/template-jupyterlab-root.yml) (it will be slightly different with a bit more comments, but there are globally the same)

 You will see that deploying on Kubernetes (and by extension, here OpenShift), is just about defining objects in a YAML file, like a complex `docker-compose.yml` file.